Much of comma use (especially on the ACT) comes down to clauses. A clause is a group of words that contains a subject and a verb. Let’s review.

 After things settle down…

 Each of these is a clause.
-They have a subject-verb set and all the words that go with them (pandemic-moved, we-were, and things-settle respectively).
-Note, however, that these clauses can’t stand alone because they don’t express complete thoughts.
-Each one needs something else (an independent clause) to resolve it, hence, each is a dependent clause.
+Each one has a subject-verb pair and the words that go with it (pandemic-moved, we-were, and things-settle, respectively).
+But none of them expresses a complete thought by itself.
+Each one needs an independent clause to “complete” the idea, so each is a dependent clause.

-Commas factor in two ways when joining clauses, and these represent a sizable chunk of the comma questions you’ll see on the ACT.
+Commas matter in two main ways when you join clauses.
+These rules make up a large portion of the comma questions you’ll see on the ACT.

-When you have a sentence that contains one dependent clause and one independent clause, a comma separates them ONLY if the dependent clause goes first.
+When a sentence contains one dependent clause and one independent clause, you use a comma only if the dependent clause comes first.

 Because the pandemic moved us in this direction, many students have said goodbye to snow days forever.

-Here, the dependent clause goes first.
-Because the dependent clause comes first, a comma should separate the dependent clause from the independent clause that comes after it.
-Lastly, note that what comes after the comma here is a complete sentence, an independent clause.
+Here, the dependent clause comes first.
+Because it comes first, you need a comma between the dependent clause and the independent clause that follows.
+Notice that what comes after the comma is a complete sentence (an independent clause).

-If we rearranged it to put the independent clause first, we would not use a comma:
+If you rearrange the sentence so the independent clause comes first, you would not use a comma:

 Many students have said goodbye to snow days forever because the pandemic moved us in this direction.

-See how there was no comma between “forever” and “because”?
-That’s because, as we’ve discussed, when an independent clause comes first, you don’t use a comma.
+There’s no comma between “forever” and “because” because when an independent clause comes first, you don’t use a comma.

 Two independent clauses can also involve a comma, but not by themselves (see the chapter on [Comma splices]).